mongodb/mongo-odbc-driver/docs/overview.md

 ### Logging and Diagnostics

-By default, the MongoDB Atlas SQL ODBC driver produces logs in `/%HOME%/MongoDB/Atlas SQL/logs`.
+By default, the MongoDB Atlas SQL ODBC driver produces logs in `/%HOME%/Documents/MongoDB/Atlas SQL ODBC/<version>/logs`.

+Ubuntu example:
+`/users/azurediamond/Documents/MongoDB/Atlas SQL ODBC/2.0.0/logs`

+Windows example:
+`C:\Users\AzureDiamond\Documents\MongoDB\Atlas SQL ODBC\2.0.0\logs`

 Logging can be fine-tuned by passing the `LOGLEVEL` property in your ODBC connection string or configuring it in your DSN.